 Become an Entrepreneur:

 If you have a smart idea, why not try it out before going to university?
-Life and its financial burdens only get greater and it is therefore a lot easier to take a risk and get going than when you’re older and have a family and a mortgage.
+Life and its financial burdens only get greater.
+It is therefore a lot easier to take a risk and get going than when you’re older and have a family and a mortgage.
 You will also “self-educate” yourself by starting your own business… it is one steep learning curve.
 If you have an appetite for risk and an entrepreneurial spirit, this option is a good one.

 There are no 100% correct answers as to what to do when leaving school.
 Whether you leave and go to University or take a different path, just make sure that you always strive to be the best.

 Want to write for us?
 You can submit an article for consideration here: www.internationalschoolparent.submittable.com